Frostyn00/AI-Virtual-Mouse/README.md

 4. **Click Detection**:
    - If the distance between the index and middle fingertips is less than a threshold, a mouse click is triggered.

+5. **Scroll Detection**:
+   - Thumb open and far from index finger: Scroll down.
+   - Thumb open and close to index finger: Scroll up.

 ---

 ## Usage 🚀